YOU MAY WANT TO PRINT THIS PAGE FOR FUTURE REFERENCE

 Welcome to Cuesta College's Library/Information Technology Program.
 Our program is designed to prepare individuals for employment as a paraprofessional in a public, school, academic, special library, media center, or information center.

-This is the Welcome Page for the distance education course Library/Information Technology 205 (Library/Information Center Collections) [formerly LIBT 105], Spring 2024.
+This is the Welcome Page for the distance education course Library/Information Technology 205 (Library/Information Center Collections) [formerly LIBT 105], Spring 2025.
 LIBT 205 provides an overview of how to select, purchase, and organize print, electronic, and other materials to stock library/information center collections.
-We will also look at how the 3+ year COVID situation has affected these tasks and services.
+We will also look at how the COVID years have affected these tasks and services.

 Technical Help with Canvas